If you are an executor or probate professional responsible for insuring unoccupied property in probate, I know you have a lot to do and think about.

 This is a risk for executors or administrators because it would mean that common claims such as water escape, theft, and damage caused by break-ins wouldn’t be covered.
 Neither would less common but potentially significant claims, such as flood or subsidence.

-This can be because people base insurance on market value (which isn’t the same as rebuild value), valuations haven’t been updated in years and since then, building costs have inflated, or property improvements have been made.
+This can be because people base insurance on market value (which isn’t the same as rebuild value), valuations haven’t been updated in years, and since then, building costs have inflated, or property improvements have been made.

-If the deceased underinsured their property, the executors or administrators are effectively taking on this liability by extending the existing insurance.
+If the deceased had underinsured their property, the executors or administrators are effectively taking on this liability by extending the existing insurance.
 As 8/10 properties in the UK are believed to be underinsured, this is a significant risk.

 If underinsured, executors may face reduced or declined claims.
 To avoid this, executors should review existing insurance and if they are unsure of the cost to rebuild the property, either: